opendocsg/slw-judgments-backfill/2014_SGHC_206/report.md

 26     In response to the Plaintiffs’ argument that the Defendants only commenced the US action due to the concern that any legal proceedings in Singapore would likely be struck out for abuse of process, the Defendants highlighted that the Plaintiffs’ arguments on the doctrine of abuse of process

-had already been considered and dismissed by the court. [note: 51] The Defendants also referred to the High Court decision of _Chee Siok Chin and others v Minister for Home Affairs and another_ [2006] 1 SLR(R) 582, where V K Rajah J (as he then was) considered the various instances where abuse of process was made out.
+had already been considered and dismissed by the court. [note: 51] The Defendants also referred to the High Court decision of _Chee Siok Chin and others v Minister for Home Affairs and another_ <span class="citation">[2006] 1 SLR(R) 582</span>, where V K Rajah J (as he then was) considered the various instances where abuse of process was made out.
 It was submitted that the Plaintiffs’ allegation of abuse of process was wholly

 devoid of merit as the facts of the present case did not fall within any of those scenarios. [note: 52]

-27     The Defendants also referred to the Court of Appeal decision of _Koh Kay Yew v Inno-Pacific Holdings Ltd_ [1997] 2 SLR(R) 148 (“ _Koh Kay Yew_ ”) where a distinction was drawn between cases where proceedings were only commenced in one jurisdiction and cases where a party had commenced
+27     The Defendants also referred to the Court of Appeal decision of _Koh Kay Yew v Inno-Pacific Holdings Ltd_ <span class="citation">[1997] 2 SLR(R) 148</span> (“ _Koh Kay Yew_ ”) where a distinction was drawn between cases where proceedings were only commenced in one jurisdiction and cases where a party had commenced

 multiple proceedings and abused different judicial systems. [note: 53] It was observed that the courts should be extremely cautious in granting an injunction in the former case so long as the party who commenced the foreign proceedings was entitled to do so.
 The Defendants highlighted that they were not seeking to maintain concurrent proceedings in multiple jurisdictions as the proceedings in